LIVE IN EUROPE & US TV CASTS

 12: NBC TV "The Smothers Brothers Comedy Hour'', October 13, 1968

 1. October, 1972 (photo above).
-CBM took particular care in the production of this record, even preparing the orange labels with track listings, which was quite unusual for this company.
+CBM took particular care in the production of this record, even preparing the custom orange labels with track listings and the CBM "disc" logo, which was quite unusual for this company.
+Two types of custom labels were used, one with the writing in black, the other with the writing in a darker orange.
 The insert was printed in black or blue ink, and it had an additional rubber stamp with song titles.
-The pressing is good quality vinyl.
+The pressing was on vinyl of good quality.

 2. November, 1972.
-When the company run out of the orange labels with song titles they used generic labels, retaining the same insert with the rubber stamp.
+When CBM ran out of the custom labels, generic labels were used, retaining the same insert with the rubber stamp.

 3. December, 1972.
 This version had the insert printed in orange-red ink, adding the track listing that was rubber stamped in the previous releases.
 They kept on using the generic labels, occasionally with C/D indications.

 4. January, 1973.
 Beginning in January, 1973 the company added the CBM "disc" logo to the insert.
-This issue had grey generic labels
+This issue had gray generic labels.

 1973.
-Throughout 1973 CBM repressed the record using the various labels that they'd use throughout the year.
-Those illustrated here are respectively from spring, 1973 (the top two) and September / October, 1973 (bottom).
-The insert was usually printed in black or blue, and in summer, 1973 folder-type yellow sleeves were also used.
+Throughout 1973 CBM reissued the record using the various labels that they'd use throughout the year.
+Often different fonts were used for the two sides.
+Those illustrated here are respectively from spring, 1973 (the upper two) and September/October, 1973 (lower).
+The insert was usually printed in black or blue, and, in summer, 1973, folder-type yellow sleeves were also used.

 1974.
-CBM replaced the "disc" logo with the "pirate" in the insert and added the matrix number 3571 A/B on the bottom right.
+After moving from Virginia to North Carolina and using a different pressing plant, CBM replaced the "disc" logo with the "pirate" logo in the insert and added the matrix number 3571 A/B on the bottom right.
 The inserts were printed with black or blue ink.
 Various labels were used, varying according to the month the record was pressed.
-Shown here is a pressing released in January, 1974, with a white label showing the pirate illustration in red and the original brown inner sleeve.
-Another copy has a yellow label with the pirate logo in black, and was released in summer, 1974.
+Shown here is a pressing released in January 1974, with a white label showing the pirate illustration in red and the original brown inner sleeve.
+Another copy has a yellow label with the pirate logo in black, and was released in summer 1974.
 The early 1974 releases had the jacket with the "J. Fish" drawing printed on the back.

 INTEREST.
 The first pressing is scarce and of course is quite interesting for collectors (***).
 The 1973 releases maintain a relative interest and have a good quality pressing (**).
-The subsequent pressings in poor vinyl have little interest (*).
+Subsequent reissues on bad recycled vinyl have little interest (*).

 THE JAPANESE JL COUNTERFEIT